 Backpacking in the North Cascades Overview

 You don't need much outdoor experience to enjoy some of the most remote and inspiring alpine scenery in North America.
-From lush valley floors covered with climax fir forests to the expansive views of the high passes and dramatic glaciers, the variety encompassed by this trip is immense and the beauty of the scenery is unsurpassed.
+From lush valley floors covered with old growth fir forests to the expansive views of the high passes and dramatic glaciers, the variety encompassed by this trip is immense and the beauty of the scenery is unsurpassed.
 Join us for a backpacking adventure of a lifetime.

 The North Cascades is a vast and rugged wilderness area in northwest Washington State.
 Sometimes referred to as the American Alps, the area is far more remote than the European Alps and is one of the most pristine wilderness areas in the United States.
 Jagged spires and sheer cliffs rise from deep glacial valleys covered with fragrant evergreens.
 With over 300 active glaciers within the Park, many peaks have summits and faces permanently sheathed in ice.